 You may also download books directly to Bluefire from EBSCOhost in Safari using your iPad, iPhone, or iPod.

 How many books can I check out at one time?

 The library does not place a limit on how many items you have checked out.
 However, keep in mind that the more items you have checked out, the harder it is to return everything on time and avoid library fines.
 It is wise to limit yourself to the number of items you truly need and can easily manage.

 How long can I check books out for?

-Regular library items with the location code of stacks-1, stacks-2, or EMC may be checked out for one month.
+Regular library items listed as in the General Collection may be checked out for one month.
 Items on course reserve have shorter loan periods which vary from one hour to one week.

 Can I check out materials from the Heritage Room?

 Items in the Heritage Room collection may be used in the library only.
 See the Heritage Room webpage for more information.